DanielRSnell/timberstrap/readme.md

 ```

 In this example, the Twig `{% set %}` tag is used to define a variable, and the `{{ }}` syntax displays the content of the variable.
 The `{{ include('@namespace/template') }}` syntax is used to include other Twig templates, enabling modular and reusable code.
 The `live-shortcode` class wraps the content, allowing for live updates within the Livecanvas Editor.

+## Usage with File System / Custom Post Types

+If you want to include a twig template that appears within Custom Blocks or Sections for the Livecanvas editor.
+Just add your markup to a `.html` file and add `live-shortcode` to the parent, then wrap your markup with `[agnostic] HTML or TWIG HERE [/agnostic]`.

 ## Customization